-In the United States, as in Australia and Europe, immigration-driven population growth is a direct cause of habitat loss and all these other adverse impacts on biodiversity.
-Human population increase directly contributes to loss and degradation of natural habitats because all human activities consume resources and create waste.
+In the United States, as in Australia, immigration-driven population growth is habitats because all human activities consume resources and create waste.
 Every person necessarily uses land, water, energy and other resources in ways that displace, modify, or degrade natural habitat features and functions.